 Many people whose disability benefits are denied by the Social Security Administration make the wise decision to hire a licensed attorney specializing in Social Security disability claims to guide them through their appeal.
-However, the vast majority of those people have never worked with or sometimes even met an attorney.
+However, the vast majority of those people have never worked with an attorney before.
 The notion of going to see a lawyer might make some clients a little bit nervous or uneasy, especially if they are not sure what to expect during the first meeting.
-Here is a little information about what will happen when you meet your attorney to discuss your case.

 In the Houston office, we typically meet with you face to face about four to five weeks before your hearing takes place.
 This meeting usually lasts about one and a half to two hours, depending on the complexity of your case.
-(In Dallas, the attorneys might have two separate and shorter meetings with you before the hearing.
-In Houston, we cover all the same information in one longer meeting and call you the day before the hearing to review things.)
+In our Dallas office, the attorneys might have two separate and shorter meetings with you before the hearing.
+In Houston, we cover all the same information in one longer meeting and call you the day before the hearing to review things.
 You are welcome, and encouraged, to bring a family member or friend with you to this meeting.
 While we greatly prefer to meet our clients in person, if you have no transportation or live too far away from our office, we will conduct this meeting over the telephone.

-Because we need to discuss so much information for your case, there are a few things you can do to help this meeting go smoothly:
+There are a few things you can do to help this meeting go smoothly.
+Please do the following:

-* Bring a list of the doctors you have seen since you stopped working.
-Include the doctor's first and last name, office address, and phone number if you have it.
+- Bring a list of the doctors you have seen since you stopped working.
+Include the doctor's first and last name, office address, and phone number.

-* Try ahead of time to recall the various jobs you have performed in the last 15 years.
-Think about the various duties you had to perform in these jobs, especially the more physical aspects (like how much weight you had to lift and whether you performed the job mostly seated or on your feet)
+- Bring a list of the various jobs you have performed in the last 15 years.
+Think about the various duties you had to perform in these jobs, especially the more physical aspects (like how much weight you had to lift and whether you performed the job mostly seated or on your feet).

-My colleagues and I at Morgan & Weisbrod strive to make our clients feel comfortable.
+At Morgan & Weisbrod, we strive to make our clients feel comfortable.
 You can expect to be treated with respect and dignity as we work with you to learn your story and gather information about why you can no longer work.
 We will listen to your concerns, explain the legal process, do our best to answer all of your questions, and provide you with suggestions to strengthen your case and make your hearing go smoothly.
-We understand how important your claim is and want you to leave our office knowing you made the right choice in entrusting it to us.
+We understand how important your claim is and we want you to leave our office knowing you made the right choice in entrusting it to us.